angeal185/bootstrap-4-stylus/README.md

 ### Instructions
 bootstrap.css has been converted, broken down into smaller .styl includes and the include files are named accordingly.

-Build variables can be edited via the `index.styl` file.
+Build variables can be edited via the `variables.styl` file.

 comment out or remove unwanted includes in the `bootstrap.styl` file then compile in one of the following ways..